 - All animals grow out of a hollow sphere of cells known as the blastula during their embryonic development.

 Birds tick all these boxes.
-Therefore, birds are considered typical animals.
+Therefore, by their main characteristics, birds are considered typical animals.
 But so are mammals (humans included!).

-That brings us to the question of similarities and differences between birds and mammals.
+That brings us to the question of similarities and differences between birds and mammals (class Mammalia).

 Similarities between birds and mammals